chromaui/chromatic-docs/src/content/ci/github-actions.md

 ### Enable TurboSnap

-TurboSnap is an advanced Chromatic feature implemented to improve the build time for large projects, disabled by default once you add Chromatic to your CI environment.
-To enable it, you'll need to adjust your existing workflow and add the `onlyChanged` option to the workflow as follows:
+TurboSnap is an advanced Chromatic feature implemented to improve the build time for large projects.
+By default, it is disabled in your CI environment.
+To enable it, add the `onlyChanged` option to the workflow as follows:

 ```yml
 # .github/workflows/chromatic.yml